 Health Office at NPCS

-Questions for our health office can be directed to our School Nurse, Cheryl Judd, at cajudd or by calling the Main Office at 816-3440.
+Questions for our health office can be directed to our School Nurse, Nurse Natalie, at ncsouthard (@buffaloschools.org) or by calling the Main Office at 816-3440.

 Physical Exams & Immunizations